massimocomitato-author/golden-protocol-nexus/CNVS/CNVS-MTC-data-rooom/python/empirical_tests/ARCHITECTURAL_NOTICE.md

-# Architectural Scope and Simplification Notice
+# Notice on Architectural Scope and Empirical Test Simplification

-## 1. The MTC Suite Simplification Boundary
+## 1. The MTC Suite Simplification Boundary (Empirical Tests)

 The executable environments and Monte Carlo Test Suite (MTC) provided in this repository represent a conservative and simplified model of the **Closed Native Verification Systems (CNVS)** framework.